zhaopapers/DICE/README.md

 ```
 #### Model Hyperparameters

-`test_input_data:` Gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports both single-cell RNA-seq data (e.g., HSC, B-cell, or T-cell differentiation stages) and bulk tissue data (e.g., TCGA Pan-cancer cohorts).
+`-test_input_data:` Gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports bulk tissue data (e.g., TCGA Pan-cancer cohorts).

-`test_input_sign:` A CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing ground-truth classes or cell types.
+`-test_input_sign:` A CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing tumor classes.

-`-activation` is the activation function for hidden layers with a default value of "tanh"(only used in DICE);
+`-activation` is the activation function for hidden layers with a default value of "tanh";

-`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid"(only used in DICE);
+`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2(only used in DICE);
+`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;

-`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001(only used in DICE);
+`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;

-`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda"(only used in DICE);
+`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda";

-`-nr_iterations` is the number of complete training cycles to run with a default value of 1(only used in DICE);
+`-nr_iterations` is the number of complete training cycles to run with a default value of 1;

-`-max_epochs` is the maximum number of training epochs per fold with a default value of 100(only used in DICE);
+`-max_epochs` is the maximum number of training epochs per fold with a default value of 100;

-`-batch_size` is the number of samples processed before the model is updated with a default value of 32(only used in DICE);
+`-batch_size` is the number of samples processed before the model is updated with a default value of 32;

-`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation with a default value of 3(only used in DICE);
+`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation with a default value of 3;

-`-val_size` is the proportion of data reserved for validation with a default value of 0.2(only used in DICE);
+`-val_size` is the proportion of data reserved for validation with a default value of 0.2;

-`-test_size` is the proportion of data reserved for testing with a default value of 0.2(only used in DICE);
+`-test_size` is the proportion of data reserved for testing with a default value of 0.2;

-`-temperature_init` is the initial value for temperature scaling used in probability calibration with a default value of 1.0(only used in DICE);
+`-temperature_init` is the initial value for temperature scaling used in probability calibration with a default value of 1.0;

-`-num_workers` is the number of CPU subprocesses to use for data loading with a default value of 0(only used in DICE);
+`-num_workers` is the number of CPU subprocesses to use for data loading with a default value of 0;

-`-connectivity_matrices_list` is the dictionary containing sparse matrices that define the biological network topology(only used in DICE);
+`-connectivity_matrices_list` is the dictionary containing sparse matrices that define the biological network topology;

-`-gene_list` is the list of genes used to filter the input data to ensure intersection with the network features(only used in DICE).
+`-gene_list` is the list of genes used to filter the input data to ensure intersection with the network features.

-#### Model and Output configuration

-model_path = '/path/to/your/binn_model_tpm.pth'
-output_dir = '/path/to/results/'

 ### Model Interpretation
 #### Usage for explain.ipynb